IT Contractor Umbrella Company - Compare - Guides

 Choosing a new umbrella company

 Before you make the move, you should carefully research other umbrella offerings on the market.
-Important factors in your decision include: the umbrella fee structure, payment frequency, hidden costs, customer service, reputation, and any recommendations you may have received from existing contractors.
+Important factors in your decision include the umbrella fee structure, payment frequency, hidden costs, customer service, reputation, and any recommendations you may have received from existing contractors.

-Read our popular guide to choosing the best PAYE umbrella scheme for more details, and take a look at our growing list of contractor umbrella companies.
+Read our popular guide to choosing the best PAYE umbrella scheme for more details, and take a look at our growing list of umbrella companies.

 Giving notice to your umbrella company